zixuanwang/gvlad/README.txt

 ******************************************************************************

 ******************************************************************************
-*   Before compiling, make sure you have installed boost and opencv
+*   Before compiling, make sure you have installed boost, cmake and opencv
 ******************************************************************************

 ----------------------------------------------------------